angel-langdon/react-password-manager-wizard/README.md

 ## App description and work made:

-The app is completely functional, however yesterday was my birthday and I have been celebrating it, due to this I have been very limited by time constraints.
+The app is completely functional, however yesterday was my birthday and I have been celebrating it, due to this fact, I have been very limited by time constraints.
 The app is completely finished and there are no bugs but there are some modules that I did not have time to test well enough.

 Also, I would like to point out that in the task it specifies a maximum of seven days and I have been given only three (maybe it's a mistake)

+And last but not least, I would have liked to spend one day more to build all the tests, refactor the code to be more clean, sort the imports, and improve even more the style sheets.